4mica-Network/x402-4mica/README.md

   - Response: for 4mica, `{ "success": true, "networkId": "<network>", "certificate": { "claims", "signature" } }`.
     When delegating to the `exact` facilitator the structure mirrors upstream x402 responses and may include `txHash`.
+    If `X402_DEBIT_URL` is set, debit requests are proxied to the configured x402-rs facilitator, allowing clients to follow the x402 debit flow unchanged.

 ## X-PAYMENT header schema